qhwa/blog/posts/2021/08-01-landing-on-elixir-pattern-matching.md

   do: ...
 ```

+There is [a good article](https://medium.com/erlang-battleground/ode-to-the-robot-butt-bbd69e69beb2) on this topic.

-Pattern matching is the basis of recursion in Erlang.
+It is worth noting that pattern matching is the basis of recursion in Erlang.

 ```elixir
 def foo([_head | _tail]) # <- non_empty_list